autocore-ai/calibration_tools/li_calib/README.md

 ## Lidar point type expansion

-Originally, the developers support only velodyne scan as input.
-Here, I implement the new feature to take `sensor_msgs/PointCloud2` as input.
+The original project only support velodyne scan as input.
+Here, I implemented the new feature to take `sensor_msgs/PointCloud2` as input.
 See details as following:

 In ~/src/lidar_IMU_calib/include/utils/pcl_utils.h, I add the following codes: